surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.58.0-dev.2 =
+= 3.58.0-dev.3 =

-(2018/04/18) Added a refresh for the Social and Search Optimization metabox when saving a Gutenberg post.
-Excluded post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).
+(2018/04/20) Added support for Gutenberg notices.
+Added a refresh for the SSO metabox when saving a Gutenberg post.
+Exclude post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).

 = 3.57.1 =